Chapter 4 Bayesian regression models

 \[\begin{equation} \begin{aligned} \alpha &\sim \mathit{Normal}(6, 1.5) \\ \sigma &\sim \mathit{Normal}_+(0, 1)\\ \end{aligned} \end{equation}\]

 We still need a prior for \(\beta\).
-Effects are multiplicative rather than additive when we assume a log-normal likelihood, and that means that we need to take into account \(\alpha\) in order to interpret \(\beta\); for details, see Box 4.3.
+Effects are multiplicative rather than additive when we assume a log-normal likelihood, and that means that we need to take into account \(\alpha\) in order to interpret \(\beta\); for details, see online section A.4.
 We are going to try to understand how all our priors interact, by generating some prior predictive distributions.
 We start with the following prior centered in zero, a prior agnostic regarding the direction of the effect, which allows for a slowdown (\(\beta>0\)) and a speedup (\(\beta<0\)):

 \[\begin{equation} \beta \sim \mathit{Normal}(0, 1) \end{equation}\]